iaminawe/boa-vagrant/README.md

 2.)
 Edit this file /cookbooks/barracuda/recipes/default.rb and replace iaminaweoctopus (my octopus username) with your octopus username and my e-mail with your e-mail - you can read more about the other additional options here http://drupalcode.org/project/barracuda.git/blob/HEAD:/docs/INSTALL.txt

 3.)
+Edit the patch filename and contents to replace all instances of iaminaweoctopus with your own octopus username https://github.com/iaminawe/boa-vagrant/tree/master/patches

+4.)
 Edit the Vagrantfile in the root to and add what folder you want mounted on your guest OS - in my case I have mounted the platforms directory of my octopus instance to my ~/workspaces/platforms/folder on my mac

-4.)
+5.)
 Run "Vagrant up" from within the folder and wait around 60 mins

-5.)
+6.)
 When its complete you should receive e-mails with links to your new aegir instances (check spam folder if you don't get anything)
 Another way to find the logins for barracuda is in /var/aegir/logs/install.log Another way to find the logins for an octopus instance is in /data/disk/octopus_user/logs/install.log

-6.)
+7.)
 In your /etc/hosts/ file point the domain names you would like to use (for main barracuda, octopus instance and each site) at 192.168.10.88

-7.)
+Its possible to setup a wilcard dns on mac osx but I have not succeeded in doing so yet.

+8.)
 You can rename the domain to access an octopus instance by unlocking the hostname platform in aegir and then editing the site and adding additional site aliases.

 Default Shared Folder
 --